 3. Always be punctual

-A top-notch chauffeur is an excellent timekeeper; this requires exceptional organisation skills and advanced planning.
+A top-notch chauffeur is an excellent timekeeper; this requires exceptional organisational skills and advanced planning.
 Being punctual is not just about showing up on time, but also being consistently reliable and arriving early and fully prepared.

 So once you receive your assignment, look up the area to identify all the possible roads you will be using from point A to point B. You might always be taking the same route to get from the hotel to the airport, but an accident or a roadway construction might delay your travel time at some point.
 If you are not prepared for this situation, you may not be able to meet your client’s needs.
 But if you readily anticipate and prepare for such circumstances, you know exactly what to do to get to your destination on time, every time.